MiloMT/WebDev-Pathway-Assistant/README.md

 #### User_Tool Model

-As discussed above, the user_tool model is a join table to allow a relationship between the users and tools tables.
-Both of it's fields are foreign keys taken from the ID of each of these major tables, and these form the primary key to emphasise the relationship between the users and the tools.
-This table forms a many to one relationship to both the users and the tools tables.
+As discussed above, the user_tool model is a join table to allow a relationship between the users and tools models as a user can know multiple tools, and tools can be known by multiple users.
+Both of it's fields are foreign keys taken from the ID of each of these major models, and these form the primary key to emphasise the relationship between the users and the tools.
+This model forms a many to one relationship to both the users and the tools models.

+Due to the back_populating in the user_tool model, the user_tool schema has access to information about both the relevant user and the relevant tool.

 ```python
 class User_Tool(db.Model):